magiclen/node-meminfo/README.md

 Get memory information on Linux.

+You need to set up the Rust development environment: [rustup](https://rustup.rs/)

 ## Usage

 You can use `get` function to get the fields and values from `/proc/meminfo`.